SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/overview/envir-and-tools.md

 This signs you up for a developer user account and creates a test tenant in the SuperOffice Online Development (SOD) environment.

-## Developer Tools
+## Development Tools

 **Expander Services** is our name for a set of development tools and development products that allow you to customize your CRM solution and to integrate other applications with SuperOffice.
 These tools extend beyond the standard configuration options offered to you out-of-the-box in the **Settings and maintenance** module.

-Developer Tools is a **subscription-based** license part of Expander Services and is available to all customers.
+Development Tools is a **subscription-based** license part of Expander Services and is available to all customers.
 It doesn’t matter if you run SuperOffice CRM in the cloud or have it installed on your premises.

 [Read more][1]